YaruG1022/WSU-SU21-CPTS322-Project/Sprint_Reports/sprint_report_1.md

    * Integrate Flask to bridge the backend functionality with the frontend, enhancing the application's functionality beyond static displays to interactive, operational features.
    * Implement modal pop-up windows for user authentication, enabling login and registration functionalities that interact with backend processes.
    * Expand SQL database architecture to include diverse data types such as user account details, inventory, donations, and transaction records
+   * Develop and refine the login system, and establish a backup system for data integrity and recovery.
+   * Develop a security system by implementing two-factor authentication (2FA) and Transport Layer Security (TLS) protocols.